autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 The economic loss to validators and their delegators from slashing penalties can arise due to:

-- stake token: the _offending_ validator stake is slashed for the penalty amount, taken at epoch end from [self-bonded](/glossary/#self-bonded) then [delegated](/glossary/#delegated) stake according to the protocol's [Penalty-Absorbing Stake (PAS)](/glossary/#penalty-absorbing-stake-pas) model.
+- stake token: The _offending validator_ stake is slashed for the penalty amount, taken at epoch end from [self-bonded](/glossary/#self-bonded) then [delegated](/glossary/#delegated) stake according to the protocol's [Penalty-Absorbing Stake (PAS)](/glossary/#penalty-absorbing-stake-pas) model.
 The amount of stake token slashed varies according to the severity of the fault committed and the slashing factors applied.
-- staking rewards: the _offending_ validator staking rewards earned if a member of the consensus committee in the epoch when the slashing penalty is applied are lost.
-The forfeited staking rewards are distributed to the _reporting_ validator.
+- staking rewards: The _offending validator_ staking rewards earned if a member of the consensus committee in the epoch when the slashing penalty is applied are lost.
+The forfeited staking rewards are distributed to the _reporting validator_.
-- future staking rewards: if the slashing penalty applies [jailing](/glossary/#jailing) for the fault, then the _offending_ validator is excluded from consensus committee selection and so the opportunity to earn staking rewards as a committee member while in a `jailed` state.
+- future staking rewards: If the slashing penalty applies [jailing](/glossary/#jailing) for the fault, then the _offending validator_ is excluded from consensus committee selection and so the opportunity to earn staking rewards as a committee member while in a `jailed` state.

 {{% alert title="Note" %}}
 After the expiry of the [jailing period](/glossary/#jail-period) the validator can reactivate itself to resume an `active` state and once again become eligible for committee selection.